Our Portfolio - Digital Health

 Salcit Technologies: Swaasa

-Non-invasive patient-friendly AI-led platform that can detect active TB cases in minutes on mobile phones by reading cough signatures.
+detect active TB cases in minutes from cough sounds

 TrakItNow: Moskeet